TheOdinProject/curriculum/react/states_and_effects/how_to_deal_with_side_effects.md

 ~~~

 <div class="lesson-note" markdown="1">
-Usually, you do not need to add dependancies into your useEffect hook manually.
-Your linter should let you know about the dependacies it expects.
+Usually, you do not need to add dependencies to your useEffect hook manually.
+Your linter should let you know about the dependecies it expects.
 Letting the linter show errors and fixing them instead of suppressing them is usually the best idea.
-In a general note, the following block does a good job summing this point up.
+On a general note, the following block does a good job of summing this point up.

 ~~~jsx
 useEffect(() => {